Wojtek120/IMU-velocity-and-displacement-measurements/README.md

-# Measurement of speed and displacement using an accelerometer and gyroscope
+# Measurement of speed and displacement using an accelerometer and gyroscope - IMU
 > The device was created to measure training parameters in powerlifting.

 ## Table of contents